rmsk2/minica/README.md

 # minica

 A Python script that allows you to run a mini CA based on OpenSSL.
-This in turn has the consequence that OpenSSL has to b installed  on your system, and it has to be in the path of the user who is calling `minica`.
+This in turn has the consequence that OpenSSL has to be installed  on your system, and it has to be in the path of the user who is calling `minica`.
 One can use `minica` as a command line program or directly in Python code after a corresponding `import minica`.
 It is intended for issuing certificates in a home or lab setting and is not suited for large deployments.
 Consequently in order to keep things simple the root cert is used to issue end entity certificates without